emanuxd11/LDTS-project/README.md

 This game was developed by Tomás Pinto Macedo (up202108811@fe.up.pt), Davide Pinto Teixeira (up202109860@fe.up.pt) and Emanuel Rui Tavano Maia (up202107486@fe.up.pt) for LDTS 2022⁄23.

+You can find more details about the development of the game [here](docs/README.md).

 ## Screenshots

 The following screenshots illustrate the general look of our game, as well as the divergent functionalities: